 Women, Minority and Section 3 businesses are encouraged to apply.
 If qualified, preference may be given to Women, Minority and Section 3 businesses.
 EOE/AA/ADA

 WEATHERIZATION INSULATION CONTRACTORS must be skilled in insulating walls (dense pack) and attics, air infiltration (using a blower door and pressure diagnostic equipment), minor carpentry work, mechanical diagnostic testing and have an understanding of energy program requirements and a capacity to implement these requirements as a “House as a System” approach.

-Must have a current contractor license, current insurance, lead firm certification, lead safe practices certification, OSHA 10 or 30 training.
+Must have a current contractor license, current insurance, lead firm certification, lead safe practices certification, lead renovator certification.
+Have equipment, tools, and diagnostic equipment.